meroxa/turbine-rb/README.md

 -----------

-> **BETA FEATURE**
+> **Developer Preview**
 >
->Turbine Ruby is currently in beta and has limited functionality.
+>Turbine Ruby is currently in Developer Preview.
 If you wish to participate, sign up [here](https://share.hsforms.com/1s-FMleBKRBWucZB0hkjHAAc2sme) and a member of our team will follow up to discuss the steps to get the feature enabled.
 With this version of Turbine Ruby, you will be able run and deploy a Turbine Ruby application.

 -----------